-The CIUSSS de l’Estrie – CHUS and the BMP Foundation have jointly targeted three renovation projects in crucial sectors of the hospital for which the Foundation will assume 4.5 million dollars, representing 75% of the total costs.
+The CIUSSS de l’Estrie – CHUS and the BMP Foundation have jointly targeted three major redevelopment projects in critical areas of the BMP Hospital for which the Foundation has committed $4.5 million, or 75% of the total cost of the work.

 - Orthopedic clinic